liuxiao916/rosbag_extract/README.md

 # rosbag_extract
-bag_preprocess is used to get photos and lidar data from rosbag
+bag_preprocess.py is used to get photos and lidar data from rosbag